 Travels to London, New York, Chicago and Hollywood, as well as Hammamet again, where he decides to build a vacation home for himself and Horst.

-Rents a studio of photographer Howard Coster in London.
+Rents the studio of photographer Howard Coster in London.

-Designs the lighting for “Bricktop,” a new nightclub in Paris.
+Designs the lighting for Chez Bricktop, a new nightclub in Paris.